 - SkyDSL, with unlimited internet, offers starting at €19.95

 Interested in Satellite Internet?Call our English-speaking customer service at 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm) or get a free callback, to help you find the satellite solution that meets your needs.

 Why and when get an Internet Only plan?

 It all depends on your situation, and will be optimal in these scenarios:

 - For people in rural areas, internet-only offers are most often the unique way to get online.

 - For people on business trips or for a second home, a 4G dongle is ideal (as offered in the Let’s Go, Connecté Partout and Bbox Nomad deals), and ensures very good quality coverage.
-What’s more, these come without contracts most of the time, making them ideal for holidays in France or across Europe/the DOM areas (as some packages such as the Orange Let’s Go one, which allows for a certain volume of internet to use abroad).
+What’s more, these come without contracts most of the time, making them ideal for holidays in France or across Europe/the DOM areas (as some packages such as the Orange Let’s Go one, which allows for a certain volume of the internet to use abroad).

-This said, if you are searching for an internet-only deal just in order to reduce bills, as counterintuitive as this may sound this isn’t always the best solution.
-Indeed, many double or even triple play offers (including all internet, TV and a fixed line) are actually cheaper than internet-only deals.
-What’s more, the latter can be limited in terms of speed, whereas the triple play offers are available with high speed and high quality fibre optic.
+This said if you are searching for an internet-only deal just in order to reduce bills, as counterintuitive as this may sound this isn’t always the best solution.
+Indeed, many double or even triple play offers (including all internet, TV and a fixed-line) are actually cheaper than internet-only deals.
+What’s more, the latter can be limited in terms of speed, whereas the triple play offers are available with high speed and high-quality fibre optic.